-See the full story on my new website: www.wildernesscoffee-naturalhigh.com ∞ The walking track to Herjólfsdalur – The Valley of Magic.
+See the full description on my new website: www.wildernesscoffee-naturalhigh.com ∞ The walking track to Herjólfsdalur – The Valley of Magic.

 It takes about 1,5 to 2 hours to complete the main track at a leisurely pace, but the distraction rate is very high.
-It’s beautiful around every corner, and there are lots of hidden corners and side-tracks to explore if you feel so inclined.
-Most of these are hardly more than sheeptrails, winding their way around steep slopes and jumbled rocks.
+It’s beautiful around every corner, and there are lots of hidden corners to explore.

 The distraction rate is very high… ;-)

 The walk can be done in both directions.
 The easiest way is to start from the narrow end of the harbour, go up the path to the HáHá plateau, along the ridge above Herjólfsdalur, and down into the valley at the other end, at the base of Blátindur.

 You can also start from Sprangan, behind the harbour and go up a slightly gentler slope.
 This walk takes about 1,5 to 2 hours to complete at a leisurely pace – but the distraction rate is very high.
 The path leads up to the eastern cliffs of Herjólfsdalur, where you can look straight down into its intimidating depths (not recommended if you are prone to vertigo ;-)

 Lush gullies with jumbled rocks and little beaches.

 The Herjólfsdalur ridge track, with some tricky sections along the way…

 You can also go down towards the little house at the bottom of Upsaberg – that giant plug sticking out towards the sea – and the hidden beach of Stafsnes.
 Or, if you’re still on a natural high and up for another challenge, continue up to the imposing steepness of Blátindur… ;-)